Undistraction/cssapi/README.md

 - Provides a terse syntax for defining values that change across your application's breakpoints and supports the automatic generation of media queries.
 This allows you to define a style in a single place and know its value will change across breakpoints in a predictable way.

+If you'd like to see it in use, take a look at [gatsby-skeleton-starter](https://github.com/Undistraction/gatsby-skeleton-starter) a starter for the poplar static site generator Gatsby which makes heavy use of styled-components and cssapi.

 ### Workflow

 Here's a diagram showing how CSSAPI fits into the CSS-in-JS workflow.
 It is common for CSS-in-JS libraries to use mixin/utility functions to pull in values or groups of styles into the defined styles.
 When using CSSAPI you will use a function to pull in your values in the same way you would use a mixin/utility function.
 You can also use it from within mixins/utility functions when it makes sense.